nelsonaloysio/networkx-temporal/docs/source/examples/convert.rst

 :const:`G` → :const:`TG`
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Transforming a static graph into a temporal graph with the :func:`~networkx_temporal.transform.from_static` function:
+Transforming a static graph into a :class:`~networkx_temporal.graph.TemporalGraph` with the :func:`~networkx_temporal.transform.from_static` function:

 .. code-block:: python